 To calculate the spillover factor respondents who purchased additional equipment outside of the program were asked how influential the program was in their decision to purchase said equipment.
 38% indicated the program was very or extremely influential in their decision, and 40% indicated that the program had slight or no influence in their decision.
-These results, by lamp type, are shown in Table 4-3.Table 4-3.
+These results, by lamp type, are shown in Table 4-3.
 Using a labeled magnitude scale, respondents received an initial spillover factor.

 Table 4-3.
 Influence of PA assistance on decision to install out-of-program LEDs